Martha Nussbaum: Career

-In the 1970s and early 1980 she taught philosophy and classics at Harvard, where she was denied tenure by the Classics Department in 1982.
-Nussbaum then moved to Brown University, where she taught until 1994 when she joined the University of Chicago Law School faculty.
+In the 1970s and early 1980s Nussbaum taught philosophy and classics at Harvard, where she was denied tenure by the Classics Department in 1982.
+Nussbaum then moved to Brown University, where she taught until 1995 when she joined the University of Chicago Law School faculty.
 Her 1986 book The Fragility of Goodness, on ancient Greek ethics and Greek tragedy, made her a well-known figure throughout the humanities.
 At Brown, Nussbaum's students included philosopher Linda Martín Alcoff and actor and playwright Tim Blake Nelson.
 In 1987, she gained public attention due to her critique of fellow philosopher Allan Bloom's The Closing of the American Mind.
 More recent work (Frontiers of Justice) establishes Nussbaum as a theorist of global justice.
-Nussbaum's work on capabilities has often focused on the unequal freedoms and opportunities of women, and she has developed a distinctive type of feminism, drawing inspiration from the liberal tradition, but emphasizing that liberalism, at its best, entails radical rethinking of gender relations and relations within the family.
+Nussbaum's work on capabilities has often concerned the unequal freedoms and opportunities of women, and she has developed a distinctive type of feminism, drawing inspiration from the liberal tradition, but emphasizing that liberalism, at its best, entails radical rethinking of gender relations and relations within the family.

 Nussbaum's other major area of philosophical work is the emotions.
-She has defended a neo-Stoic account of emotions that holds that they are appraisals that ascribe to things and persons, outside the agent's own control, great significance for the person's own flourishing.
+She defended a neo-Stoic account of emotions that holds that they are appraisals that ascribe to things and persons, outside the agent's own control, great significance for the person's own flourishing.
 On this basis, she has proposed analyses of grief, compassion, and love, and, in a later book, of disgust and shame.

-Nussbaum has engaged in many spirited debates with other intellectuals, in her academic writings as well as in the pages of semi-popular magazines and book reviews and, in one instance, when testifying as an expert witness in court.
+Nussbaum has engaged in debates with other intellectuals, in her academic writings as well as in the pages of semi-popular magazines and book reviews and, in one instance, when testifying as an expert witness in court.
 She testified in the Colorado bench trial for Romer v.
-Evans, arguing against the claim that the history of philosophy provides the state with a "compelling interest" in favor of a law denying gays and lesbians the right to seek passage of local non-discrimination laws.
+Evans, arguing against the claim that the history of philosophy provides the state with a "compelling interest" in favor of a law that sought to overturn local anti-discrimination laws.
 A portion of this testimony, dealing with the potential meanings of the term tolmêma in Plato's work, was the subject of controversy, and was called misleading and even perjurious by critics.